AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module10/ex2.md

 ![DSW10](./images/aepjuppy3o.png)

-#### Reading a dataset in Python
+## Reading a dataset in Python

 An Adobe Experience Platform dataset can be easily read in Python from a Jupyter Notebook in Data Science Workspace.
-First, click on the datasets icon in Jupter Notebooks.
+First, click on the datasets icon in Jupyter Notebooks.

 ![DSW10](./images/aepjuppynavds.png)